Kotlin/kotlinx.serialization/docs-website/topics/serialization-transform-json.md

 In [polymorphic serialization](serialization-polymorphism.md), JSON often contains a dedicated _class discriminator_ property that identifies the concrete subtype during deserialization.

-When no class discriminator is present in the JSON input, you can use [`JsonContentPolymorphicSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-content-polymorphic-serializer/) to infer the type from the structure of the JSON.
+If the JSON input doesn't contain a class discriminator, you can use [`JsonContentPolymorphicSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-content-polymorphic-serializer/) to infer the type from the structure of the JSON.
-This serializer allows you to override the `selectDeserializer()` function to choose the correct deserializer based on the JSON content.
+This serializer lets you override the `selectDeserializer()` function to choose the correct deserializer based on the JSON content.

-Let's look at an example where all values share a common base type with a `name` property:
+Here's an example where all values share a common base type with a `name` property:

 ```kotlin
 @Serializable